MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 ---
-title-meta: Marc Nickl
+title-meta: How has softlight affected naturalism in early European cinema?
-Author-meta: Marc AS WELL
+Author-meta: Marc Nickl

 abstract: |
   	This is the abstract.

   	It comprises two paragraphs.

   	\pagebreak

 linestretch: 1.5